 No matter how many days we spend in the mountains it will always turn out to be less.
-When we visited Sangla a few days ago, we had a to-do list prepared from the well-know travel site Trip-advisor.
-While on dinner, our hotel staff suggested us to visit Kanda ~ a small village with a lake at almost 2 hour drive or 5-6 hour trek from the valley.
+When we visited picturesque Sangla valley, we had a to-do list prepared from the well-known travel site Trip-advisor.
+While on dinner, our hotel staff suggested us to visit Kanda ~ a small village with a lake at almost 2-hour drive or 5-6 hour trek the Himalayas.
 We decided to give this unheard & hidden spot a shot!!

 We hired a 4X4 cab – a car with gears for front wheels.
 Why hire??
 Because normal cars wouldn’t work on the undeveloped road with steep deadly turns.
-It was not an unanimous decision yet proved to be a great one on those roads!!
-If you have some time to spare, but not enough time for trek then I highly recommend renting a car from Sangla.
+It was not a unanimous decision yet proved to be a great one on those roads!!
+If you have some time to spare, but not enough time to trek till rupin pass or even the lake then I highly recommend renting a car from Sangla.

-As we started off the drive and reached Baspa river – a point till where we walked the previous day – we couldn’t believe that any car/truck could cross those narrow lanes.
-After crossing the Baspa river bridge, the road turned more bumpy and it was more of a walking path rather than road.
+As we started off the drive and reached Baspa river – a point till where we walked the previous day – we really couldn’t believe that any car/truck could cross those narrow lanes.
+After crossing the Baspa river bridge, the road turned bumpier and it was more of a walking path rather than the road.
 As we were moving up the mountain we could see the entire Sangla village right in front of us.

 A gorgeous lake located at an altitude of 3,568 meters, surrounded by snow-capped mountains whose reflection can be seen vibrantly in the algae encompassed water.
 Locals refer these snow coated mountains as Kailash ~ Residence of Lord Shiva.
 Stories rotate among the locals that no trekkers or locals dare to go up these Kailash mountains as those who tried in past never came back.
 So as said, it is not easy to find God 🙂